ArthurLlew/RenderCube/README.md

    "screenshots/debug" directory
    (https://minecraft.fandom.com/wiki/Texture_atlas).

-Once _rendering_ is done, yuo can navigate to Minecraft folder (_.../.minecraft_) where you will notice a new directory called _rendercube_.
+Once _rendering_ is done, you can navigate to Minecraft folder (_.../.minecraft_) where you will notice a new directory called _rendercube_.
 There you will find subdirectories named after date and time when you exported